dxlabskku/GGCU/README.md

 </table>

 ## Usage
-You can run node classification or link prediction with the following commands.
+You can run node classification or link prediction with the one-hot representation through the following commands.

 ```
 python train_node_classification.py